Posts tagged “game design”

 Ballistics distance

 Just a short post to share something I’ve been working on that mightily pleases the Kerbal Space Program player in me.
 In testing Orbital Express, it became clear that having three controls (compass direction, inclination, and launch speed) is too much for beginning players.
+So I decided to simplify the first two levels:

 Continue reading